unepwcmc/blog/source/_posts/2013-07-24-summer-of-code.markdown

 <p style="clear:both">
 {% img right /images/summer_of_code/team_protected_planet.jpg 350 Team ProtectedPlanet %}

-<strong>Team ProtectedPlanet:</strong> Patricia Cuppu and Paola Moreno are a volunteer RG SoC team of astonishing spirit and perseverance.
+<strong>Team ProtectedPlanet:</strong> Patricia Cupueran and Paola Moreno are a volunteer RG SoC team of astonishing spirit and perseverance.
 They are working on integrating data from the <a href="http://www.protectedplanet.net/">ProtectedPlanet</a> API into a tourism site revolving around exploring protected areas.
 </p>

 <p>